Cyprus Permanent Residence

 • Access to EU directives (e.g. Parent-Subsidiary)

-• Extensive double tax treaty network with over 60 countries
+• Extensive double tax treaty network with over 65 countries

-• Dividend participation exemption (subject to conditions)
+• Dividend participation exemption (subject to conditions).

 • Exemption from tax on gains from the disposal of securities (e.g. shares, bonds)

-• No withholding taxes on interest and dividends
+• No withholding taxes on interest and dividends paid to non-residents of Cyprus.

 • No taxation of capital gains (except for disposal of real estate in Cyprus or shares of company holding real estate in Cyprus)